 Because traditional planning tools are deterministic, they cannot give a risk estimate associated with a plan.
 Bringing this up indirectly by referring to the need to deploy new tools to achieve resiliency, ergo the existing tools cannot get us there.

-Enter Axon by Bluecrux
+Enter Axon, by Bluecrux

 Enter Axon.
 The first thing that Axon does is crawl through many transactions to determine the current demonstrated flows and performance of the supply chain.
 This is in sharp contrast to the use of the ERP master data by other planning tools.
-In reality, Axon goes beyond traditional process mining tools such as Celonis, UIPath, Signavio, Minit, and others by using probabilistic matching to link material flows across the end-to-end supply chain.
+In reality, Axon goes beyond traditional process mining tools such as Celonis, UIPath, Signavio, Minit and others by using probabilistic matching to link material flows across the end-to-end supply chain.
 This is a great opportunity for the primary value of process mining, namely Business Process Improvement (BPI), including compliance and conformance.

 The diagram above clearly shows the flow of materials through two different production lines at a facility before flowing into the distribution process at the bottom of the diagram (*).
 There is no limit to the number of supply chain variants that Axon can capture.

-So, that was a lot of numbers.
+That was a lot of numbers.
 Let’s focus on the action now.
-Are you interested to learn and see more about how resilient planning could be a game-changer for your company?
-Learn more about the rise of resilient planning here or get in touch!
+Are you interested to hear and see more about how resilient supply chain planning could be a game-changer for your company?